readium/readium-css/docs/CSS10b-variable_fonts.md

 The custom properties were chosen as they are part of the registered, or most common axes (see [MDN’s Variable fonts guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide) for more).
 But that doesn’t mean all variable fonts support these axes.

 By very far, the most common axis is `font-weight`, which might explain why reading apps and devices limit user settings to it.
-And why you might want to, if you don’t want to handle user settings on a variable font basis.
+And why you actually might want too, as handling the font variation settings on a font basis might not fit your User Experience.

 In addition, availability of bundled/system fonts in OSes makes it even more challenging, which is why we are providing a list of variable fonts you can embed/bundle/import in your Reading System or app.